pyrmont/updates.inqk.net/src/_posts/2021-01-06-banana-republicans.md

 date: 2021-01-06 10:43:00 +0900
 ---

-I don't know if Matt Yglesias coined 'Banana Republicans' as a term to describe America's crazy conservatives but it's perfect.
+I don't know if Matt Yglesias is responsible for coining 'Banana Republicans' as a term to describe America's crazy conservatives but it's perfect.